The Ultimate 4 Days in Berlin Itinerary

 Over the next two days, I've provided a brief overview of all the different museums you can visit at Museum Island.
 If you only have a few hours, you will not be able to visit all of them.
 I recommend choosing one or two museums that best align with your interests - whether it be German history, arts or global history.

-☂️ Experience Museum Island with a tour
+☂️ Visit Museum Island on a tour

 Altes Museum - Old Museum